 Remove the Temptation

 Okay, now that you’ve signed up for every rewards program on the planet, you’re receiving hundreds of emails each week, offering you deals and specials.
-If these are tempting you to buy things you didn’t even realize you needed or wanted, it’s best to unsubscribe rather than test that urge.
+If these are tempting you to buy things you didn’t even realize you needed or wanted, it’s best to unsubscribe rather than a test that urges.

 Change Your “Sales” Mentality